Breaking Through Fitness Plateaus: How to Keep Progressing

 Why Do Plateaus Happen?

 Plateaus occur when your body adapts to the stress you’re placing on it.
 Your muscles, metabolism, and nervous system become more efficient, making your previous workout routine less challenging over time.
-Here are some common reasons why you might be stuck:
+Here are some common reasons why progress might stall:

 1. Your Body Has Adapted

-If you’ve been doing the same workouts for weeks or months, your muscles have adjusted, leading to diminished results.
-Your body thrives on variety and progressive overload to continue making gains.
+If you’ve been doing the same workouts for weeks or months, your muscles have likely adjusted—leading to diminished results.
+Your body thrives on variety and progressive overload to keep improving.

 2. Lack of Progressive Overload

-Progressive overload—gradually increasing the intensity of your workouts—is key to continuous improvement.
-If you’re lifting the same weights or running the same distance at the same speed, your body has no reason to improve.
+Progressive overload—gradually increasing the intensity of your workouts—is essential for continued progress.
+If you’re lifting the same weights or running the same distance at the same pace, your body has no reason to adapt further.

 3. Poor Recovery & Nutrition